mytestbed/omf_web/README.md

 There are a few example sites in the 'example' directory.
 They have been developed in the context of various demos and may not always be kept up to date.
 The one which should always work is 'example/simple'.
 Try it out.

-    % $OMF_WEB/bin/omf_web_server.rb --config $OMF_WEB/example/simple/simple.yaml start
+    omf_web_server --example simple start

-This starts a webserver which can be accessed locally via 'http:localhost:4050'.
+This starts a webserver which can be accessed locally via 'http:localhost:4010'.
 Connecting to it through your favorite web browser should display a web page approx. looking like:

 ![Screenshot of starting page](https://raw.github.com/mytestbed/omf_web/master/doc/screenshot2.png "Screenshot")

 Don't forget to press the icon buttons
-![icon buttons](https://raw.github.com/mytestbed/omf_web/master/doc/widget_detail.png "icon buttons") on the left widget header.
+![icon buttons](https://raw.github.com/mytestbed/omf_web/master/doc/widget_detail.png "icon buttons") on the right widget header.

+A list of all the available examples can be obtained through:

+    omf_web_server --example

 Overview
 --------